Moduli spaces of semitoric systems

 \subsection{Metrics on labeled weighted polygons}

-We start this section with a proof. \begin{proof}[Proof of Proposition \ref{prop_admissible}] By definition $\De$ is the intersection of half-spaces and by since it is assumed to have everywhere finite height we can see that this collection of half spaces must include at least two which are not completely vertical (i.e. not of the form $\{x\geq c\}$ or $\{x\leq c\}$ for $c\in\R$).
+We start this section with a proof. \begin{proof}[Proof of Proposition \ref{prop_admissible}] First suppose that $\De\in\poly$ has everywhere finite height and we will show that $\nu(\De)$ is finite.
+By definition $\De$ is the intersection of half-spaces and since it is assumed to have everywhere finite height we can see that this collection of half spaces must include at least two which are not completely vertical, i.e.~not of the form $\{x\geq c\}$ or $\{x\leq c\}$ for $c\in\R$.
 Let $B$ denote the intersection of these two half planes.
 Then by definition $\De\subset B$ and thus $\nu(\De)<\nu(B)$.
-If the two half planes are parallel of a distance $c$ apart then because $xg\in L^1(\mu,\R)$ implies that $g\in L^1(\mu,\R)$.
-If then spaces are not parallel then their boundaries intersect at some point $(x_0,y_0)$.
-Let $m$ be the absolute value of the difference in the slopes of the two boundaries.
-Then for each value $x\in\R^2$ the height of $B$ at that $x$-coordinate is $m\abs{x-x_0}$ and the sign of $x-x_0$ is the same for each $(x,y)\in B$.
-Without loss of generality assume that $x-x_0 \geq 0$ for all $(x,y)\in B$ so we have because $g\in L^1(\mu, \R)$ and $xg\in L^1 (\mu,\R)$.
-The computation is similar if $x-x_0\leq 0$ for all $(x,y)\in B$.
+If the two half planes are parallel of a distance $c$ apart then